eddynord/weather-app/README.md

 # Weather App

-A single page weather App using a weather API.
-This project is from a course to practice React concepts like API's , state, hooks and fetch.
+A single page Weather App w/React using a weather API.
+This project is from a course to practice concepts like API's , state, hooks and fetch.

 https://635577586b1a762349311aa2--astounding-croissant-ecf502.netlify.app/